Davidslv/davidslv.github.com/modular-monolith-rails.md

 | **Refactor cost to adopt** | Higher (move files into engines) | Low (annotate in place) | Low | Very high |
 | **Best when** | You want hard, structural boundaries and a clean extraction path | You have a huge existing app you can't restructure now | Small app, early days | A module has genuinely independent scaling, language or failure needs |

 The right way to read this table: **Packwerk meets you where your monolith already is** — it's the lowest-friction way to add boundaries to a large existing codebase without a big move. **Engines give you the strongest boundary** because enforcement lives in the application's structure — separate app directories, isolated routes and helpers, prefixed tables — rather than in a CI check you can forget to wire up, and they give you the cleanest path to a future extraction.
-They are not enemies; plenty of teams use Packwerk to discover where the seams are, then promote the highest-traffic seams into engines.
+They are not enemies; plenty of teams use Packwerk to discover where the seams are, then promote the seams that matter most into engines.

 And microservices?
 They belong in this table because they're the same decision taken to its extreme — total isolation at the cost of total operational overhead.
 You choose them when a module has a genuinely different scaling profile, failure domain, or runtime, *not* because your codebase is messy.
 A messy monolith becomes several messy services with a network in between.
 I give Shopify's Packwerk path and the microservices question a full treatment in [Engines vs the Alternatives](/books/modular-rails/chapter-16-engines-vs-alternatives/) and [The Microservices Question](/books/modular-rails/chapter-17-the-microservices-question/), and Dan Manges' canonical engine-based approach is in [Further Reading](/books/modular-rails/appendix-c-further-reading/).